carlosenriquezsoto/carlosenriquezsoto/README.md

 - 👋 Hi, I’m @carlosenriquezsoto!
-- 👀 I’m interested in programming, cybersecurity and data science,
+- 👀 I’m passionate about programming, coding, economics & personal finance.
-- 🌱 I’m currently learning Java at University of North Georgia,
+- 🌱 I’m currently lpursuing a BS of Computer Science at the University of Georgia,

+Contact me here:
 - enriquezsotcarlos@gmail.com
 - www.linkedin.com/in/enriquezsotocarlos